How we’ve adapted the way we work to maintain our services for the public and protect the welfare of our employees.

 - email your completed form and payment reference to DSR@companieshouse.gov.uk

-See the form SR01 page for full instructions on how to complete your application.
+See form SR01 for full instructions on how to complete your application.

 You can still send your application by post with a cheque or postal order - but there may be a delay.